-- 157. Each Beechwood Series LLCs, in turn, was beneficially owned by Nordlicht, Bodner, Huberfeld, Levy and their families. - Defendants, the Beechwood Trusts, and the Beechwood Series LLCs, had a complete, or nearly complete, identity of managers, failed to adhere to any corporate formalities (such as meetings of the members or managers) and were alter egos of each other, and the Beechwood Insiders, with the Feuer FT and Taylor-Lau FT, completely disregarded the corporate separateness of, and were alter egos of, the entities in order to distribute proceeds to themselves that otherwise should have been paid to PPCO and its innocent investors.
+157. Each Beechwood Series LLCs, in turn, was beneficially owned by Nordlicht, Bodner, Huberfeld, Levy and their families.

+158. In connection with the wrongdoing described herein, each of the Beechwood Defendants, the Beechwood Trusts, and the Beechwood Series LLCs, had a complete, or nearly complete, identity of managers, failed to adhere to any corporate formalities (such as meetings of the members or managers) and were alter egos of each other, and the Beechwood Insiders, with the Feuer FT and Taylor-Lau FT, completely disregarded the corporate separateness of, and were alter egos of, the entities in order to distribute proceeds to themselves that otherwise should have been paid to PPCO and its innocent investors.